Kevinpgalligan/KevingalWebsite/pages/blog/potter-puzzle.md

 Put simply, they have to figure out which potions are in which bottles.

-In this post, we're going to solve all 42 possible versions of the puzzle via programming and create a diagram of the results (like the picture above, but much bigger).
+In this post, we're going to solve all 42 possible versions of the puzzle via programming and create a diagram of the results.
+A diagram like the picture above, but much bigger.

 ### Wait, why are there 42 versions?
 It's because the positions of the "giant" and "dwarf" potion bottles are not specified.
 There are 7 possible positions for the giant, and for each of those, there are 6 remaining positions for the dwarf, which gives `7 * 6 = 42`.
 There's no way to know which one J.K.
 Rowling had in mind when she wrote the puzzle, unless she retcons it through Twitter.
-Until that inevitable day, we could pick a random version and have a crack at it.
-But, there's no guarantee that it would be solvable, hence why we're performing the public service of solving all 42 versions (or proving them unsolvable).
+We could pick a random version and have a crack at it, but there would be no guarantee that the version we picked would be solvable.
+That's why we're performing the public service of solving, or proving unsolvable, all 42 versions.

 ### JUST SOLVE IT
 First, here are the constraints of the puzzle, reworded in plainer terms: